 - At the end of the project, you can bring all groups together in an activity where they share their learning experiences.

 Groupings are particularly necessary for the activity "Task" to ensure that the correct groups are considered when students are in several groups at the same time.
 This can be the case, for example, if students are in one group by taking over the course group assignment from RWTHonline and belong to a second group by forming submission groups.

 2. Create Groupings

 To create groupings, proceed as follows:

-- As a manager, open the course room in which you want to create groups.
+- As a manager, open the course room in which you want to create a grouping.

-- Click on the "Participants" section in the navigation bar on the left to open the participant list.
+- Click on "Participants" in the center menu to open the list of participants.

 - Now click on "Create Grouping".